rafaelsgms/rafaelsgms/README.md

-## Hello everyone, My name is Rafael and I'm looking for my fist opportunity as a Software Developer!
+## Hello everyone, My name is Rafael and I'm looking for my first opportunity as a Software Developer!

 - 🧔🏻 Rafael Gomes, 26 years old
 - 🏳️‍🌈 He/Him